What Does the Bible Say About Ghosts?

 In Luke 24:37-39, after His resurrection, Jesus appears to His disciples, and they are frightened, thinking they have seen a ghost.
 Jesus reassures them, saying, “A ghost does not have flesh and bones, as you see I have.”
 This encounter signifies the difference between spirits and physical beings and confirms that spirits, as we think of ghosts, do not have a physical presence.

-See also What Does the Bible Say About Marriage in Heaven?
+See also What Does the Bible Say About Being Alone?

 The idea of spirits interacting with the living is further elaborated in various parts of the New Testament, where demons, or evil spirits, are cast out by Jesus and His disciples.
 Instances like these are not interactions with the spirits of the deceased but are confrontations with demonic entities, clearly distinct from the concept of ghosts as understood in popular culture.